medizininformatik-initiative/Projectathon7-VHF-DataSHIELD/README.md

 - the clean-up pipeline removing all imported data and created tabular structures from the OPAL server

 ## Who should read it and prior required knowledge
 In the following, you will find instructions, mainly for the three initial steps, namely installation of required R packages, import data, and cleaning up (if necessary).
-This should be of interest for **members of Data Integration Centers**.
+This should be of interest for **members of Data Integration Centers** and other interested persons.

 Everybody, who would like to use the source code should familiar with running R source code.
 It is not necessary that you are a professional R programmer.
 However, you should be able to set the local configuration and execute the source code from an R client.
 You can use any client you want ranging from the command line (which I prefer) over RStudio, Eclipse, Intellij Idea, and any other IDE (Integrated Development Environment) with a plug-in for R.

 Please follow the steps below.
 In case you have serious questions or find bugs (which I don't believe), please raise issues with a sufficient description.

 ## Very quick Overview about DataSHIELD
 DataSHIELD is a technical infrastructure allowing you to analyze data (not only medical data) in a distributed but interactive mode without having direct access to data on individual level.
 As a scientist, you write R code analyzing the data at different sites.
 In this source code, the analysis functions are remotely executed, i.e., at each site the scientist is connected to.
-The results are then transferred to the scientist in an aggregated form, i.e., not on individual level anymore.
+The results are then transferred to the scientist in an aggregated form, i.e., not on individual level anymore and can then be further processed or visualized.

 DataSHIELD infrastructure consists roughly of three components at each site, an OPAL server, an R server, and database(s).
 The OPAL server is the management component.
 It has a web-based user interface but also allows HTTP-based function calls.
 It internally communicates with the database(s) and the R server.
 While the R server takes over computational tasks, the database(s) manage(s) data.

-More general information can be obtained from https://www.datashield.org/
+More and general information can be obtained from the official DataSHIELD documentation and website at https://www.datashield.org/

-We have collected some specific information about technical and "organizational" [installation](documentation/DataSHIELD-Installation.md).
+Moreover, we have collected some specific information about technical and "organizational" [installation](documentation/DataSHIELD-Installation.md).

 ## Prerequisites, you should know about
 Before you start working with this source code you need to know